Mate! Are You Really Aware? An Explainability-Guided Testing Framework for Robustness of Malware Detectors: Preliminaries

 \subsection{Motivating Example}

-To motivate our adversarial attack, we analyze the source code decompiled from an Android malware,\footnote{We anonymize the malware to avoid this attack being misused.} which is tagged as malicious by 39/67 detectors from VirusTotal (VT)~\cite{virustotal}.
-From the source, we find a snippet of malicious code shown in the top part of Figure~\ref{fig:motivating}.
+To motivate the need for our testing framework, we analyze the source code from an example Android malware, which is tagged as malicious by 39/60 detectors from VirusTotal (VT)~\cite{virustotal}.
+From the source, we find a snippet of malicious code shown in the top part of Figure~\ref{fig_motivating}.
 As shown in lines 3 and 4, the malware executes a native scripts via root permissions by \texttt{su -c ./script1} command.

-In order to bypass machine learning-based detectors, we must perturb its API-call-based feature space towards `benign'.
-Hence, we insert several function calls with always-\texttt{false} condition closure (\eg \texttt{time<0}) to ensure they are unreachable during run-time, preserving the original (malicious) functionality.
-These function calls are randomly selected from benign features, which involve a list of function calls extracted from benign apps, provided by an Android dataset, Drebin~\cite{arp2014drebin}.
-The inserted code is marked as blue in the middle part of Figure~\ref{fig:motivating}.
-After rebuilding the source code, the modified binary is identified by 33 scanners -- 6 fewer than originally, and it bypasses the machine-learning detector provided by Drebin.
-The remainder of this paper develops an explainability-guided feature-space manipulation framework and problem-space rebuilding tool that can automate this attack.
+Static features are commonly used in malware detectors where the results is determined through pattern recognition, weighted algorithms, or signature matching.
+Thus, it is possible to mislead detectors by introducing more `benign-oriented' elements into malware.
+Hence, we insert several `benign' function calls with always-\texttt{false} condition closure (\eg \texttt{time<0}) to ensure they are unreachable during run-time, preserving the original (malicious) functionality.
+After rebuilding the source code, the modified binary is identified by 33 scanners -- 6 fewer than originally, and it bypasses the machine-learning detector provided by Drebin~\cite{arp2014drebin}.
+The remainder of this paper develops an explainability-guided testing framework and problem-space rebuilding tool that can automate this intuitive idea for the testing of detector robustness.